-As a student in Blackboard, you may take a variety of tests online such as practice exams, pop quizzes, mid-term exams, and final exams.
+As a student in Blackboard, you may take a variety of tests online, such as practice exams, pop quizzes, mid-term exams, and final exams.

 Preparing for Your Exam

 • Use a reliable internet connection: The Blackboard test tool relies on a steady internet connection to work properly, and you’ll need to make sure you have access to a reliable internet connection before launching a test.
-Avoid using mobile or public networks when possible, and if you encounter slow speeds when using your home network, you may need tp limit usage of applications that may reduce the bandwidth available to you while taking tests.
+Avoid using mobile or public networks when possible, and if you encounter slow speeds when using your home network, you may need to limit usage of applications that may reduce the bandwidth available to you while taking tests.

 • Use a compatible and updated internet browser: Google Chrome or Mozilla Firefox are recommended for use with Blackboard at UA Little Rock.
 You can check to see if your browser is supported using the Browser Checker on the blackboard.com website.

-• Review test dates: Check your course syllabus and/or schedule for the dates and times in which you’ll be required to take tests in your course — you should never rely solely on the system or calendar notifications for this information.
+• Review test dates: Check your course syllabus and/or schedule for the dates and times at which you’ll be required to take tests in your course — you should never rely solely on the system or calendar notifications for this information.
 If you are unsure when a test is scheduled and it is not listed in your course materials, contact the instructor for verification.

 • Start early: You should never wait until the last possible moment to start an exam.
 If your instructor schedules two days for your exam, plan to take the exam early on the first day it is available.
 If something goes wrong, you have time to contact technical support and your instructor.